Haito4/Haito4.github.io/content/docs/Documentation/documentationp2.md

 Each transformation is housed within its own conditional if statement, their state each governed by a corresponding user-toggleable boolean.
 Rather than acting like a traditional conditional control structure, they can be thought of as a series of modular processing chunks, that the audio is sequentially modulated by when each is activated.

 In each transformation, the result is applied to the data within the buffer at the index of the iterable’s current value, until it reaches the maximum index of the buffer.
 After this, the entire process repeats for a new block of audio data, following a repetition control structure.

+#### Flags
+A flag is a signal, commonly of a boolean type, which is used to let the program know that a specific condition has been met.
+Throughout my program, I made use of flags at various points to allow modules to interface with each other effectively.

+While variables in my code, such as shouldUpdate, isIrBinary, and shouldLoadIr are all executed from different parts of the program, they all act as signals to the audio processor, allowing for different if statements to be fulfilled, enabling or bypassing certain audio algorithms.

+#### Stubs
+Stubs act as placeholders for methods that have not yet been written.
+Stubs generally contain the bare minimum amount of code to function - e.g. a declaration with no parameters, and if needed, a return statement.

+I made use of stubs in the early stages of coding my solution, most evidently when I was initially creating the graphics user interface.
+I needed a way to make sure the on-screen sliders were functioning properly, but I had not yet made any audio processing code, so I linked the parameters to the audio processor script, and made it return a unique value that would appear within the console and GUI.

+This allowed me to verify the GUI’s functionality and connectivity prior to implementing the according audio algorithms.

 #### Taking Legal, Social and Ethical Issues into Account